vippsas/vipps-shopify/shopify-faq.md

 ## Can we use Express Checkout with Shopify?

-The Shopify module is currently not supporting express checkout.
+The Shopify module does not currently support express checkout.
 We try to use default platform features for our official modules and due to some limitations with the platform it is not possible to use express checkout with the default shipping alternatives available from the module.
 We are constantly working on improvements on the module and will add support as soon as it is flexible enough to implement.

 ## What do the different order statuses in Shopify mean when combined with Vipps MobilePay?